zoonoo/azure-docs.ko-kr/articles/storsimple/storsimple-modify-device-config.md

 <properties
-   pageTitle="StorSimple 장치 구성 수정 | Microsoft Azure" description="이미 배포된 StorSimple 장치를 다시 구성하기 위해 StorSimple 관리자 서비스를 사용하는 방법에 대해 설명합니다." services="storsimple" documentationCenter="NA" authors="SharS"
+   pageTitle="Modify the StorSimple device configuration | Microsoft Azure" description="Describes how to use the StorSimple Manager service to reconfigure a StorSimple device that has already been deployed." services="storsimple" documentationCenter="NA" authors="SharS"